-Acronis is among the tech vendors at the forefront of developing cyber protection solutions that integrate data protection and cybersecurity capabilities.
-The Acronis cyber protection platform includes a worldwide network of cloud datacenters capable of offering backup as a service (BaaS) for customers and service provider partners as well as on-premises backup.
-This solution is designed to cover servers, virtual machines, traditional applications, cloud-native applications, edge and mobile devices, and any combination thereof.
-This can include hybrid cloud (on-premises to public cloud) as well as multicloud (public to public cloud).
-This broad architectural coverage helps ensure that an entire environment is under the Acronis cyber protection umbrella.
-Acronis describes its cyber protection strategy as being based on five vectors:
+Acronis is among the technology vendors at the forefront of developing cyber protection solutions that integrate data protection, cybersecurity, and endpoint management capabilities.
+The Acronis cyber protection platform includes a worldwide network of cloud data centers capable of offering endpoint security and backup as a service (BaaS) for customers and service provider partners as well as on-premises backup and endpoint security.
+This solution is designed to protect servers, virtual machines, traditional applications, cloud-native applications, edge and mobile devices, remote work and collaboration applications, and any combination thereof.
+This can include hybrid cloud (on-premises to public cloud) as well as multi-cloud (public to public cloud).
+This broad architectural coverage helps ensure that an entire environment is under the Acronis cyber protection umbrella and meets data sovereignty requirements.
+Acronis describes its cyber protection strategy as being focused on five stages of cyber protection, and the company integrates these stages across its product portfolio: